wp-plugins/extrawatch-pro/components/com_extrawatch/src/env/wordpress/readme.txt

-=== ExtraWatch Live Stats and Visitor Counter PRO ===
+=== ExtraWatch PRO (Live Stats, Heatmap, Click tracking, Download Monitor and more)  ===
 Contributors: matto3c
 Donate link: http://www.extrawatch.com/
-Tags: admin, widget, plugin, counter, anti-spam, stats, visitors, click map, countries, tracking, maps, location, geolocation, statistics, spam, flags, goals
+Tags: analytics, statistics, stats, tracking, widget, heatmap, clicks, conversion tracking, counter, anti-spam, stats, visitors, downloads, download monitor, click map, tracking, maps, location, geolocation, statistics, spam, flags, goals, analytics, click, heat map, mouse click, tap, touch, tracker, tracking, usability
 Requires at least: 3.2.
 Tested up to: 3.5.1.
-Stable tag: 2.2.1210
+Stable tag: 2.2.1214

-Popular visitor live tracking component ported from Joomla.
-Features: live stats,graphs,goals,history,anti-spam,blocking,nightly reports and more..
+License: GNU/GPLv2

+Optimize website and increase sales.
+Watch your visitors in real time, Click Heatmap, Conversion Tracking, Download monitor, Anti-spam, Email Reports

 == Description ==
-Popular visitor live tracking component ported from Joomla.
-ExtraWatch allows you to watch your visitors live stats and bots in real-time from the administration back-end.

-Especially their IP addresses, countries they come from, geographical location on a map, which pages they are viewing, their browser and operating system, it creates daily and all-time stats from these information plus unique, pageload and total hits statistics.
-Furthermore, you can block harmful IP addresses, see blocked attempts stats, evaluate the trend charts, and create goals based on many parameters.
-In the front-end, it displays the top countries, user and visit information for certain periods of time.
+Analyze your visitor behaviour, optimize website and then increase conversions and sales.
+Once called the "Swiss Army Knife" for every Wordpress website.
+See map of clicks on Heatmap, Facebook, Twitter and other Social media

-PRO version features:
+==  PRO version features: ==

-- Live Stats

-- Nightly Email Reports
+➨ Android mobile app
+- access your stats with one-click from your mobile screen

+➨ See map of clicks on Heatmap
+- see the most "active" spots of your website, optimize page to get better conversions and sales
+- monitoring of unique ids of clicked elements and possibility to set them as goals and watch how it changes in time
+- tracks also link clicks

+➨ Monitor Downloaded files
+- transparent way how to monitor which files your users have downloaded
+- interactive HTML5 line chart
+- referer monitoring - from where was file referenced (your own site or 3rd party site)

+➨ Monitor User activity
+- detect last user activity
-- Anti-spam and IP Blocking
+- report and send alert emails when users share same login from different IP

-- Graphs and Trends

-- History

-- Goals

-- SEO Report

-- Click Heatmap
+➨ Facebook, Twitter and other Social media
+- detection from where your users came from such as: facebook, twitter, RSS, etc.

+➨ Mobile devices detection
+- detect most common Android, iOS and other devices and their types

+➨ Check Search Engines Reports
+- check percentage of traffic from search engines
+- list of keywords by which users found your website and their stats
+- increase and decrease of search result position and their trends
+- list of most common unique keyphrases so you can export them to 3rd party tool to monitor and increase search rank position

-- Traffic Flow
+➨ Traffic Flow
+- an interactive HTML5 chart of flow of traffic between your pages

-- Directory Sizes
+➨ Directory Sizes
+- you can monitor which other extensions are taking up your hosting space

-- Database Status
+➨ Database Status
+- monitoring of increase / decrease of database table sizes in time

+➨ Front-end widgets
+- displays number of visits per specific time period

 Purchase the ExtraWatch PRO lifetime license: https://www.e-junkie.com/ecom/gb.php?i=1162853&c=single&cl=189955&on0=Promotion&os0=Promotion

 For more information and demos please visit: http://www.extrawatch.com